-The business description and principal activities of each of the above listed subsidiaries is consistent with the explanation as provided in the 31 December 2020 year-end audited financial statements.
+The business description and principal activities of each of the above listed subsidiaries is consistent with the explanation as provided in the 31 December 2020 year-end audited financial statements except Dukhan Tier-1 Sukuk Limited which was incorporated during 2021 for issuance of Additional Tier-1 Sukuk on behalf of the Group.

-The interim condensed consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors passed on 27 April 2021.
+The interim condensed consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors passed on 26 July 2021.